ycatsh/boring-fox/README.md

 ## Instructions
-The below step-by-step guide is divided into three parts: colors, userChrome.css mods, and modifying the new tab and homepage.
+The below step-by-step guide is divided into three parts: modifying the new tab and homepage, userChrome.css mods, and colors.
 If you want the same look as the screenshots, follow all three; otherwise, you can choose to use your own colors or skip the userChrome.css mods as needed.

-### Colors

-1. Download the [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color/) add-on.
-To use the default colors of the theme, click [here](https://color.firefox.com/?theme=XQAAAAKEAwAAAAAAAABBKYhm849SCicxcUUSqiuG_ebZUZXOFqq-xzYqmKAKYyDZnHmbjO_VoNYUbmDc3gyZbFcmGEcSMfG8ny6dpdlnCVFOUqWQLLOzXX9FMWXkGoYmv23LdNR0bxjv21c6KuertwF-2DfJrieaJoQiNFgzILPpf7JMvqJC3-4gCbd-jB8szjUT20cXTTEvNV51fgMppmUS9oPJ17SnB84E6hdIg0ll2YYSCofK4P2Komedrb2jIs6b2I2_217C1iobfQ8vbPNz5whJrWZPuzNOFL60yNcXibipXbZddNhCNiBUOfxwgsjHhJAOwGsvPRjpul33ZP4dYjkM1-8zDfX4JS4iS0xZcyahdrJi_th_tTbCnhfq3sfXFkNthF2fVUAyyU8fpCb6uVF3xaPr_Z2Be1xlSY_2pCchjmuvnVCoBOCyxxOBQ5ltOt5eskg0zSl47hr4LP9g8E1MyzfhxxGwW4zU5j1ZRW_bBajyUw3VDGublCv9KsT1) to add them to Firefox.
-You can also customize the colors to your liking.

-### Custom Styling
+### Custom Firefox Styling (userChrome.css mods)

 1. On the Firefox url bar, enter `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true` to enable CSS customization.